sihrc/CollectiveMotion/Code/README.txt

 	are structured, but other than manually locating the data and editing the path, the rest of the directories should be automatically created.

-	Some common issues will be located in a later section.
+	Some common issues are located in "COMMON ISSUES" section.

 BASIC USE:
 	To add or remove tasks, simply find the list of tasks that are mostly commented out